 - To estimate the number of waffle makers needed, use 12 waffles per hour per iron as a rough estimate for an average non-industrial waffle maker.
 This will obviously increase or decrease depending upon how many people are helping with the cooking, and how well you’re working together.
 Waffles may bake in 3 to 5 minutes, but it also takes a bit of time to pour the batter, get the waffles off the iron, and re-spray the grids with oil.
 Some irons need a small amount of recharge time between waffles before the “ready” light comes back on.

-- Break waffles into quarters before serving.
+- Break or cut waffles into quarters before serving.
+I use a pizza cutter and place them on a large plate near the irons.
 This way, more people can start eating and trying toppings sooner and then come back for seconds, thirds, and so on.
 This not only keeps hungry guests from having to wait as long before eating anything, but it also gives the earliest guests more opportunity to try some of the toppings that arrive a bit later.
-(Thanks to Jen for this great suggestion that we now use every year.)
+Notice the pile of waffle quarters in the introductory photo above.
+(Thanks to Jen for this great suggestion that I now use every year.)

 - Try any new recipe at least once before your event.